 "Stories are a communal currency of humanity.
 Tahir Sha, In Arabian Nights

-Stolen Girls written by VSU Theatre & Dance Alum, Richell Hart, is a It is a fictional piece base on an incident which occurred in Georgia during the protests of the early 1960s.
-Readings of the play will be presented and there will be opportunities for audience feeback to assist Richell as she continues to develop the piece.
+Stolen Girls written by VSU Theatre & Dance Alum, Richell Hart, is a fictional piece base on an incident which occurred in Georgia during the protests of the early 1960s.
+A streamed reading of the play will be presented and there will be opportunities for audience feedback to assist Richell as she continues to develop the piece.
 Come be a part of the creation of a new work of art!

 THE BUTTERFLY AND THE BEE